-Hermopolis El Minya, Egypt information, tours, prices, booking
+Hermopolis El Minya Egypt tours, prices, booking, reviews

 In fact, it was from the early Christian times down to the early Islamic Period.
 Some of the stone masonry from the temple complex remained in place.
 The archaeologists uncovered foundations of the great pylon gateways.
 In fact, the great pylon gateways built by Horemheb and Ramses II.
 It was in this area that the re-used talatat blocks from Akhenaten’s city which found on the east bank.
 The largest remains of the temple of Thoth at Hermopolis date back to Necatnebo I reign.
 In fact, the last one rebuilt parts of the structure and enclosed the temple precinct.
 It was within huge mud-brick walls, 15 meters deep.
 Nectanebo’s gateway located on the southern side of the temple enclosure.
 Moreover, the gateway followed by the pylon of Ramses II and a processional way.

 Alexander the Great extended the Late Period temple by constructing a magnificent portico.
 In fact, the portico consists of two rows of six limestone columns.
 Moreover, it has much colorful decoration.
 Only the foundations of the columns remain today since the portico demolished in 1826 AC.
 Moreover, the stone reused in the building of a sugar factory.
 To the south-west of the temple are remains of an east-facing limestone sanctuary.
 In fact, the sanctuary dedicated to Amun and protected by a turreted fortress wall.
 The entrance pylon and part of the hypo-style hall of this structure still seen.
 Yet, the rear parts reduced to the ground level and surrounded by water.
 South-east of the Amun temple, there are remains of a monumental gateway.
 In fact, they date back to the late Middle Kingdom reign of Amenemhet II.